This is my fourth Thanksgiving blogging at AFD.

-This is my third Thanksgiving blogging about the pandemic threat.
-In November of 2006 I began what has turned out to be a joyous tradition for me - taking the time to publicly acknowledge and thank those working to prevent, or at least mitigate, the next pandemic.
+In November of 2006 I began what has turned out to be a joyous tradition for me - taking the time to publicly acknowledge and thank those working to prevent, or mitigate, this and future pandemics.

-Each year I update this essay to include some new people, and to mention friends I've met along the way on this journey through Flublogia.
+Each year I update this essay to include some new people, and to mention some of the friends I've met along the way on this remarkable journey through Flublogia.

 Our regular schedule of doom and gloom will continue shortly.
 In the meantime, I invite you to take a moment to reflect on those who are out there doing good work to try to avert a disaster.